victornnamdii/weavesocks-infrastructure/README.md

 ## Monitoring, Logging and Alerts

-Service monitoring and alerts are handled by Prometheus, Grafana, and AlertManager.
+Service monitoring, logging and alerts are handled by Prometheus, Grafana, and AlertManager.
 Their configuration and more details about them can be found at [k8s/monitoring](./k8s/monitoring/).

 ## Screenshots